bmerrill42/42-corewar-champion/README.md

 # Goal of the project<a id="sec-1" name="sec-1"></a>

-write an assembly program will fight for memory with other programs inside a special vm with it's own instruction set
+Write an assembly program will fight for memory space with other programs inside a special vm with it's own instruction set.

 # How I accomplished it<a id="sec-2" name="sec-2"></a>

 ## the game<a id="sec-2-1" name="sec-2-1"></a>

-### general information<a id="sec-2-1-1" name="sec-2-1-1"></a>
+### General information<a id="sec-2-1-1" name="sec-2-1-1"></a>

-here's what wikipedia has to say about corewar "Core War is a 1984 programming game created by D. G. Jones and A. K. Dewdney in which two or more battle programs (called "warriors") compete for control of a virtual computer.
+Here's what wikipedia has to say about corewar "Core War is a 1984 programming game created by D. G. Jones and A. K. Dewdney in which two or more battle programs (called "warriors") compete for control of a virtual computer.
 These battle programs are written in an abstract assembly language called Redcode."

-### how you win<a id="sec-2-1-2" name="sec-2-1-2"></a>
+### How you win<a id="sec-2-1-2" name="sec-2-1-2"></a>

-the goal of the game is to be the last one to execute a live instruction
+The goal of the game is to be the last one to execute a live instruction.

 ## strategy<a id="sec-2-2" name="sec-2-2"></a>

-my strategy was self replication.
-I stored integers in 4 parallel processes then they copied all that data into concurrent memory locations at the same time, then executed that data as code to copy the same stuff again.
+My strategy was self replication.
+I stored the code needed to self replicate into 4 parallel processes then they copy all that code into adjacent memory locations at the same time.
+They then jump to that code just loaded into memory and execute it.

 # Grade<a id="sec-3" name="sec-3"></a>